Pearse88/Assignment3/README.md

 # Assignment3
-A drawing program, that teaches kids how to draw using a step by step process.
+A drawing program that allows users to draw pictures on a canvas e.g. Paint program in windows.
-The user can choose from difffernt genres or serach for an object by word.
+The user has the option to choose from several shapes including, line, square/rectangle, circle, rounded edged square, polygon, or the user can also choose to draw free hand using the mouse.